spacetelescope/stwcs/doc/source/fits_conventions.rst

 axis of the image.
 This precludes being able to use this convention to specify both a lookup table and a polynomial model at the same time for the same axis.
 It does not state what should be done if the polynomial has been specified using a different convention, for example, the SIP convention.
-Thus, SIP and Paper IV should not be seen as mutually exclusive.
-In fact, they may work together rather naturally since the SIP and Paper IV conventions both assume the corrections will work on the input pixel and add to the output frame.
+Thus, SIP and FITS Distortion Paper should not be seen as mutually exclusive.
+In fact, they may work together rather naturally since the SIP and FITS Distortion Paper conventions both assume the corrections will work on the input pixel and add to the output frame.

 The sample header in :ref:`Appendix1` shows how these keywords get populated for